scottfr/SystemsBook/11 Going Global/Going Global.md

 ### Frameworks and Toolkits

 Making an attractive web application is hard.
-The control panel application we developed admittedly does not look very good.
+Admittedly, the control panel application we developed does not look very good.
 We could spend some time improving its appearance by adding additional CSS rules but since we are not professional designers it is quite possible that the results of our efforts would only look amateurish and unattractive.
 Additionally, writing JavaScript to interact with webpages is also hard.
 These web technologies were developed over decades and many of the functions and techniques that need to be used are slightly archaic and are difficult to learn.

 Fortunately, a number of toolkits and frameworks have been developed that make it easier to develop powerful and attractive web pages and control panels.
 Below we highlight some important toolkits that you might want to explore and considering adopting for your own usage.
 These toolkits can be embedded within your webpage extending its functionality.
 They will help you make more attractive and powerful applications quicker.
 The ones listed are all also available under open source licenses allowing you to use them for free.